 This class is geared towards teaching students necessary skills for developing a healthy work-life balance.
 It is also a time to continue focusing on professional development, providing opportunities to discuss issues that may arise as students navigate their internship and job experiences.

 Participants in Mosaic meet with a coach (a Mosaic staff member) to develop solid academic and social skills each week.
 Each coaching session is focused on the individual needs of each student at the time of the meeting.
-This could include developing time management skills, processing roommate difficulties or communication difficulties, clarifying course requirements, connecting the student with on-campus resources etc. Grades are checked with the student frequently to help monitor academic progress and provide accountability.
+This could include developing time management skills, processing roommate or communication difficulties, clarifying course requirements, connecting the student with on-campus resources, etc. Grades are frequently checked with the student to help monitor academic progress and provide accountability.

 Students are partnered with a trained peer mentor.
 Mentors are students who display leadership and social understanding on the college campus and have an interest in ASD.
 The purpose of this relationship is to foster on-campus engagement and provide the student with peer support as they navigate social situations.
 As students progress, we work to pair them with a professional mentor who helps them make connections and develop professional skills.
 Additionally, we offer older students in the program the opportunity to mentor younger students.